eclipse-iofog/iofog.org/content/docs/1.0.0/tutorial/create-our-first-microservice-javascript.md

 touch index.js
 ```

-Then run `npm init` to setup your default Node.js `package.json`, providing the answers to all its questions and setting `"main": "index.js"`
+We then run `npm init` to set up our default Node.js `package.json`, providing the answers to all its questions and setting `"main": "index.js"`

 ```sh
 npm init